turbo-src/turbo-src/docs/contribute.md

 Stablize the vote table feature.
 Currently it uses a websocket, but messages are missed.
 Perhaps go simple with polling for now.

+### Token wallet

+Demonstrate gettting Metamask or Avalanch wallet to popup by injecting wallet api into a webpage.

 ### Wormhole

 Setup a private wormhole server.